Denying bad DNS HELO/EHLOs

 2022-02-01 09:53:05.772497500 helo-dns-check: HELO [sagredo.eu] is a local domain but IP [183.240.55.119] is not a RELAYCLIENT

-I think that at least such kind of failures should be blocked.
-I'll explain below how to set up a filter which deny clients with these particular DNS failures:
+I'll explain below how to set up a filter which denies clients with one of these particular DNS failures:

 Installation and configuration